-The production of aldehydes by the spoilage organisms is known to impart sharp acidic to the fatty flavor in the meat.
-The Acidic flavors are commonly attributed to the short-chain aldehydes, whereas an increase in the aldehyde chain length with the varying degrees of the unsaturation contributes to the fattiness.
-These compounds are derived from the triglyceride hydrolysis, the oxidation of the unsaturated fatty acids, or the lipid auto oxidation.
-Moreover, the aldehydes can also be generated from the imide intermediates of the amino acid transamination reactions.
-The species mainly contributing to the off-flavors by the aldehyde production include the Pseudomonas spp., the Carnobacterium spp., and the Enterobacteriaceae spp..
-For example, the hexanal, the nonanal, the benzaldehyde, and the 3-methylbutanal are aldehydes seen in the naturally spoiled meat, which at detectable threshold levels are known to generate fresh green fatty aldehydic grass leafy, fruity sweaty odor, fatty and green herbal odor, volatile almond oil and burning aromatic taste, and cheese and pungent apple-like odor, respectively.
+The production of aldehydes by the spoilage organisms is known to impart sharp acidity to the fatty flavor of the meat.
+The Acidic flavors are commonly attributed to the short-chain aldehydes, whereas an increase in the aldehyde chain length with varying degrees of unsaturation contributes to the fattiness.
+The Aldehydes are derived from triglyceride hydrolysis, the oxidation of the unsaturated fatty acids, or the lipid auto-oxidation.
+The aldehydes can be generated from the imide intermediates of the amino acid transamination reactions.
+The species mainly contributing to the off flavors by the aldehyde production include the Pseudomonas spp., the Carnobacterium spp., and the Enterobacteriaceae spp.
+The hexanal, the nonanal, the benzaldehyde, and the 3-methyl butanal are aldehydes seen in naturally spoiled meat, which at the detectable threshold levels are known to generate the fresh green fatty aldehydic grass leafy, fruity sweaty odor, the fatty and the green herbal odor, the volatile almond oil and the burning aromatic taste, and the cheese and the pungent apple-like odor, respectively.
 Exceedingly higher concentrations than detectable odor threshold values are known to produce very unpleasant and rancid aromas in the meat.
-Although aldehydes are known to produce off-flavors in fresh as well as the spoiled meat, correlating their presence with spoilage bacteria is difficult due to their low concentration and oxidation to acids during the early storage phase.
-Spoilage bacteria and the meat quality [131-135].
+The aldehydes are known to produce off flavors in fresh as well as spoiled meat, correlating their presence with the spoilage bacteria is difficult due to their low concentration and oxidation to acids during the early storage phase, the Spoilage bacteria and the meat quality [131,132,133,134,135].